GowthamKumar1626/Machine-Learning-MODELS/Computer Vision/Class Activation Maps/README.md

 <h1>Class Activation Maps</h1>
 Class activation maps helps us to find the regions which model is used to differentiate from one class or label to other label.
 <h2>Dataset</h2>
-I used some CAT IMAGES and formulated into a DATASET.
-I took these cat images from <em>OXFORD IIIT PET DATASET and MICROSOFT CAT AND DOG DATASET</em>.
+I collected CAT IMAGES from 2 different datasets and formulated into a DATASET under single folder.
+I these images are collected from <em>OXFORD IIIT PET DATASET and MICROSOFT CAT AND DOG DATASET</em>.

 <h2>Model</h2>
 ResNet50 is used with imagenet weights (includes prediction layer.
 So, predicted labels are from imagenet).
 Here training is not required because i included predicted layer.
 If you need to train your own dataset to find activation features <a href="#">Click Here</a>